 The Capital One® Platinum Credit Card and the Capital One® Quicksilver® Cash Rewards Card are both famously low in fees.
 With no annual fee and no foreign transaction fees, they won’t cost you anything to keep — as long as you repay any outstanding balance you have each month.

 But here’s the thing: the two cards are actually designed to serve very different cardholder needs.
-The Capital One Platinum will help someone with average credit to access a higher credit line and potentially build a better credit score.
+The Capital One Platinum will help someone with average credit to access a higher credit line and potentially build a better credit score with responsible use.
 The Quicksilver, on the other hand, is about getting no-fuss rewards for your everyday spending.

 |Features||Capital One Platinum||Capital One Quicksilver|